-- To develop mathematical models for translational and rotational physical systems - To study block diagram reduction techniques for obtaining transfer function of systems. - To learn time response analysis of various standard inputs for first order and second order systems. - To study frequency response analysis and frequency domain specification by bode plot and polar plot. - To scrutinize the stability of system and to design controllers - To study the concept of controllability and observability and state space analysis.
+- To develop a mathematical model for physical systems translational and rotational system block diagram reduction techniques and signal flow graph for obtaining transfer function. - To study transient analysis of various standard inputs for first order and second order systems. - To study frequency response analysis and frequency domain specification by bode plot and polar plot. - To analyze stability of system. - To introduce the concept of controllability and observability and state space analysis.
 (Obtaining state equation for physical, phase and canonical variable)

-Unit - I: Introduction to control problem
+Unit-I: System Modelling